Why are we here?

-Anti-Money Laundering (AML) refers to a set of laws, regulations, and procedures designed to prevent criminals from disguising illegally obtained funds as legitimate income.
-The AML/CTF Act was passed in 2006 and was phased in over two years (known as Tranche 1) aimed at certain sectors such as banks, casinos and bullion dealers.
-Tranche 2 will come into force in 2026 and will include professions such as solicitors, accountants, conveyancers and real estate agents.
+AML/CTF refers to a set of laws, regulations, and procedures designed to prevent criminals from disguising illegally obtained funds as legitimate income.
+The AML/CTF Act was passed in 2006 and initially was aimed at certain sectors such as banks, casinos and bullion dealers (known as Tranche 1 entities).
+The amendments that have now come into force have extended AML/CTF obligations and compliance to Tranche 2 entities that include professions such as legal practitioners, accountants, conveyancers and real estate agents.

 What do I need to know?